Surgical Oncology Fellowships

 Each fellow should anticipate a well-rounded surgical oncology experience in the technical management of complex problems, as well as surgical decision-making related to all aspects of surgical oncology.

-Prospective candidates from the United States or Canada must have successfully completed a residency in general surgery.
-Applicants from other countries must have passed the USMLE, FMGEMS, TOEFL, or FLEX exams and be able to secure a Pennsylvania Medical License.
+Prospective candidates from the must have successfully completed an ACGME approved residency in general surgery, have passed the USMLE, FMGEMS, TOEFL, or FLEX exams, and be able to secure a Pennsylvania Medical License.

 For further information regarding the application process, please contact: